estanislaocrivos/embedded-c-patterns/README.md

 The virtual API pattern is a design pattern that allows for the creation of a common interface for different implementations.
 It provides a way to define a set of functions that can be overridden by derived classes, enabling polymorphism.
 The virtual API pattern was implemented in the `virtual_api` source and header files, along with the `virtual_api_driver` source and header files which implement a minimal driver for the virtual API.
 An example is provided in the `main` source file, where a serial API is used to define a common behavior for different drivers.

+### Return value pattern

+The return value pattern is a design pattern that uses return values to indicate the success or failure of a function.
+It allows for error handling and provides a way to communicate the result of an operation.
+The return value pattern was implemented in the `return_value` source and header files.
+An example is provided in the `main` source file, where a generic function returns different error codes based on the input parameter.

 ## Prerequisites

 To build and run this project locally, make sure you have the following installed: